UK government faces deadline to hand over Boris Johnson's messages to coronavirus inquiry - ExBulletin

 On Wednesday, Johnson’s office said the former prime minister had turned over all the documents to the government and urged authorities to hand them over to the investigation.

-The UK has recorded more than 200,000 deaths among people who tested positive for COVID-19, one of Europe’s highest tolls, and Johnsons government decisions have been endlessly debated.
+The UK has recorded more than 200,000 deaths among those who tested positive for Covid-19, one of the highest tolls in Europe, and Johnson’s government decisions have been endlessly debated.
 Johnson agreed in late 2021 to lead an investigation after pressure from bereaved families.

 |